jpierel14/sntd/docs/source/examples.rst

 Here the true parameters were t0=0 (the input time delays were correct, and t0 is fitting for a global offset in the model), x1=-1.33, c=-.02, and x0 is somewhat arbitrary here as the magnifications were also correct based on the sim.

-Note that you can add individual propagation effects to each images model at the outset (such as lens plane dust or microlensing models), or you could add a single propagation effect to the unresolved model that will impact the combined model (such as host galaxy dust).

 Additionally, we can attempt to fit for relative time delays/magnifications of the unresolved images.

 .. code-block:: python